Global versus regional internal--external potential field separation: Introduction

 (i) \emph{Non-uniqueness on patches.} Without additional assumptions, localized measurements do not determine internal and external contributions uniquely: there exist nontrivial internal and external fields whose sum vanishes on the observation patch.

-(ii) \emph{Uniqueness under a geophysically motivated altitude/analyticity condition (source-free shell).} Uniqueness can be restored if one imposes the following condition: external contributions are assumed to be generated only above some fixed altitude, which is equivalent to saying there exists a source-free shell bordering the observation surface.
+(ii) \emph{Uniqueness under a geophysically motivated altitude/analyticity condition (source-free shell).} Uniqueness can be restored if one imposes the following condition: external contributions are assumed to be generated only above some fixed altitude, which is equivalent to requiring a source-free shell adjacent to the observation surface.

 (iii) \emph{Ill-posedness persists.} Even under such an altitude/analyticity condition, the problem remains ill-posed: arbitrarily small perturbations of the data on the patch may produce large changes in the separated components.